ahaythorpe/PL-300-Exam-Notes/README.md

 )
 ```
 Use X-functions when the calculation references multiple columns or needs row context.
+🧩 DATEADD — Comparing Current vs Prior Periods
+🔹 Syntax
+DATEADD(<dates>, <number_of_intervals>, <interval>)

+Shifts a date column forward or backward by the specified number and interval (DAY, MONTH, QUARTER, YEAR).

+## 🧠 How DATEADD Works

+DATEADD() doesn’t aggregate; it returns a table of shifted dates.
+Combine it with CALCULATE() to re-evaluate measures for a different period.

+Sales Previous Year =
+CALCULATE(
+    [Total Sales],
+    DATEADD('Date'[Date], -1, YEAR)
+)

+## 🔍 Comparison DATEADD to DAX TIME INTELLIGENCE
+Function	Behavior	Output	When to Use
+DATEADD()	Shifts by any interval	Table of shifted dates	Flexible comparisons (e.g., -3 months)
+SAMEPERIODLASTYEAR()	Shifts by one year, same shape	Table of same dates last year	Standard YoY
+PARALLELPERIOD()	Shifts by fixed interval (month/quarter/year)	Table	Works even if dates aren’t continuous
+🧠 Memory Hook

+“DATEADD moves, CALCULATE compares.”

+## 🧩 Exam-Style DATEADD Questions

+Q1.
+You need a measure showing sales 6 months ago.
+→ ✅ Use DATEADD('Date'[Date], -6, MONTH).

+Q2.
+The dataset has missing dates (non-continuous).
+→ ⚠️ DATEADD will fail — use PARALLELPERIOD.

+Q3.
+Compare this month to the same month last year, same shape of dates.
+→ ✅ Use SAMEPERIODLASTYEAR.

+🧩 Common Mistakes Summary
+Function	Mistake	Fix
+ALL()	Used when filter context needed	Use ALLSELECTED() or ALLEXCEPT()
+DATEADD()	Non-continuous dates cause error	Use PARALLELPERIOD()
+Relationships	Forgetting cardinality direction	Always ensure dimension filters fact
+USERELATIONSHIP()	Forgotten for inactive dates	Activate explicitly in measure

+## 🧠 Memory Tricks DATEADD DAX

+ALL = All data, ignore slicers

+1:* = Dimension filters fact

+DATEADD = Shift, not sum

+USERELATIONSHIP = Hidden link between two worlds
+---
 ### Context Control with CALCULATE
 ```dax
 Profit 2024 =